DirtonDirt.com Frequently Asked Questions

 How do I become a contributing photographer or writer for DirtonDirt.com?

-Visit the contact page and let us know if you're a writer or a photographer.
-Plan to send us samples of your work.
-Alternatively, you can track down a DirtonDirt.com staff member at the track (Amber, Michael and Todd wear ID-card lanyards).
+Please email Todd Turner (email@example.com) and let him know if you're a writer or a photographer.
+Plan to send samples of your work.
+Alternatively, you can track down a DirtonDirt.com staff member at the track.